Gold falls on investor caution ahead of Fed policy review

-LONDON Gold fell around one percent, with the dollar and European shares steadying, as the market focus cautiously shifted from Ukraine to a policy decision by the United States Federal Reserve later on Wednesday.
+LONDON Gold fell for a third session on Wednesday, with the dollar and European shares steadying as the market focus cautiously shifted from political tensions in Ukraine to a policy decision by the Federal Reserve later in the day.

 "The move down for gold has started at the beginning of the week and one reason is that clearly the Crimean crisis is being priced out, resulting in some risk appetite among market players," Commerzbank commodity analyst Daniel Briesemann said.